Waikato/weka-blog/posts/2018-06-22-wekakotlin/index.rst

         percentage = 33.0
     }

-which calls the following extension function on the :code:`irisData` object:
+which calls the following extension function on the `irisData` object:

 .. code-block:: Kotlin